tov/lab1/README.md

 On all platforms you will need to follow these steps to set up the CLion
 IDE:

- 1. Register for a student JetBrains account [on their website][JetBrains student].

- 2. Follow the instructions in your email to activate your account.

  3. Run the [CLion installer][CLion download]—defaults should be fine.
     (Windows: Check all of the “Create associations” boxes when they